patternfly/pf-codemods/packages/pf-codemods/README.md

 ### datetimepicker-warn-helperText [(#8833)](https://github.com/patternfly/patternfly-react/pull/8833)

-The helperText property of `DatePicker` now accepts the <HelperText> component, and `TimePicker` now uses a <HelperText> component internally.
+The helperText property of `DatePicker` now expects the <HelperText> component, and `TimePicker` now uses a <HelperText> component internally.

+This rule will raise a warning, but will not make any code changes

 ### divider-remove-isVertical [(#8199)](https://github.com/patternfly/patternfly-react/pull/8199)